Dreamy Vegan Broccoli Cheese Soup

 Next add vegetable broth and bring to a low boil, then lower the heat to a simmer.
 Cover, and let cook for about 8-10 minutes, until vegetables are fork tender.

-Transfer all ingredients to blender and add nutritional yeast, smoked paprika, ground mustard powder, miso paste and salt and pepper.
+Transfer all ingredients to a blender and add nutritional yeast, smoked paprika, ground mustard powder, miso paste and salt and pepper.
 Blend until smooth and return to the pot.

 Toss in your broccoli florets, and cook for 3-5 minutes on medium heat until broccoli florets are tender.
 Taste and season with salt and pepper as needed.